chrisdetmering/Human-API-Integration/README.md

 ## Downloading PostgreSQL

-For the next four environment variables, we are going to need to have PostgreSQL installed.
+For the next four environment variables, we are going to need PostgreSQL installed.
 To do this (and to download the other tools you are going to need) go to this [link](https://www.postgresql.org/download/macosx/) and click Download the installer:

 ![pgsqlinstal](images/pgsqlinstal.png)